 Welcome to the information page for Bang Goes the Borders 2016.
 We are in the late stages of planning this year’s event and have lots of exciting new workshops and events in the pipeline.
 Thanks again to our brilliant sponsors, Rathbones and Heriot Watt University the event is completely free and the goodie bags are back (can you guess this year’s colour?).

 In the next few weeks we will start to add details of workshops to this page and through our Facebook page.
 Start spreading the news of the event and make it our best year ever!

 In the meantime, here’s a reminder of last year’s event to show anyone who hasn’t come along before.

-NEW!
-If you’re bringing younger children, here are some suggested workshops for little sisters and brothers.
+If you’re bringing younger children, we’re working hard to have the same range of suggested workshops for little sisters and brothers and will confirm these over the next few weeks.
 You’re never too young to be a scientist!